RigPlane

 WSJT-X with IC-7610 on a Mac — step-by-step setup.

-Run FT8, FT4, and JT65 on the Icom IC-7610 from macOS, with WSJT-X talking to the radio over Hamlib NET rigctl on 127.0.0.1:4532 and audio bridged through the BlackHole 2ch device that ships with RigPlane Pro.
+Run FT8, FT4, and JT65 on the Icom IC-7610 from macOS, with WSJT-X talking to the radio over Hamlib NET rigctl on 127.0.0.1:4532 and audio bridged through the RigPlane Virtual Audio Driver that ships with RigPlane Pro.
 About 45 minutes from box to first QSO if the radio is already on your desk.

 TL;DR

 The IC-7610 has a clean USB CI-V control surface and a built-in USB audio CODEC, which is exactly the combination WSJT-X wants for FT8, FT4, and JT65.
-The historically painful parts on macOS — Hamlib install gymnastics, virtual audio cables, mismatched sample rates — disappear once RigPlane Pro is in the loop: it exposes a Hamlib NET rigctl server on port 4532 for CAT and PTT, and it bundles the BlackHole 2ch installer so WSJT-X sees the radio as a regular soundcard after one admin prompt.
+The historically painful parts on macOS — Hamlib install gymnastics, virtual audio cables, mismatched sample rates — disappear once RigPlane Pro is in the loop: it exposes a Hamlib NET rigctl server on port 4532 for CAT and PTT, and it installs the RigPlane Virtual Audio Driver so WSJT-X sees the radio as a regular soundcard after one admin prompt.
 This guide walks the full path: plug in the radio, install RigPlane Pro, point WSJT-X at it, and make a contact.
-For the wider cross-platform audio-routing context — what BlackHole is doing, and how the same idea looks on Linux and Windows — see the audio routing for digital modes guide.
+For the wider cross-platform audio-routing context — what the virtual audio cable is doing, and how the same idea looks on Linux and Windows — see the audio routing for digital modes guide.
 If you only need the radio-side USB configuration, the canonical reference is the IC-7610 USB setup guide on rigplane.dev.

 What you'll need